 Have previously run its accelerator programs for entrepreneurs, for at least 6 months; and

-Such programs have been completed by at least one cohort of entrepreneurs.
+Such programs must have completed at least one cohort of entrepreneurs, prior to becoming eligible.

-The ATO seem to be tightening up the definition of what is eligible, so be critical when assessing key guidance such as;
+In ATO practice, it seem the criteria are tighter still, so be critical when assessing key guidance such as;

 The 5 factors noted in the DIIS report into the role of accelerators in the Australian StartUp Ecosystem